 - Human granulocytic anaplasmosis (HGA), formerly known as human granulocytic ehrlichiosis (HGE).

-- Organism is now known as Anaplasma phagocytophilum transmitted by Ixodes scapularis (black-legged deer tick) on Eastern Seaboard, New England, Mid-Atlantic, and Upper Midwest, and on the West Coast by the western black-legged tick (Ixodes pacificus)—the same vectors as for Lyme disease (Borrelia burgdorferi).
+- The organism is currently known as Anaplasma phagocytophilum transmitted by Ixodes scapularis (black-legged deer tick) on Eastern Seaboard, New England, Mid-Atlantic, and Upper Midwest, and on the West Coast by the western black-legged tick (Ixodes pacificus)—the same vectors as for Lyme disease (Borrelia burgdorferi).

-- Obligate, intracellular pathogen that tends to multiply in granulocytes within vacuoles that may form morulae.
+- An obligate, intracellular pathogen that tends to multiply in granulocytes within vacuoles that may form morulae.

-- See Ehrlichia spp. module for disease (human mononcytic ehrlichiosis [HME] and others) caused by these similar tick-borne pathogens.
+- See Ehrlichia spp. module for disease (human monocytic ehrlichiosis [HME] and others) caused by these similar tick-borne pathogens.